Lafarge (company): Merger with Holcim

-Controversies
+Legal and environmental issues

-Terrorist financing and complicity in crimes against humanity
+Terrorist financing and complicity in crimes against humanity charges

 In June 2016, France opened an inquiry into the activities of Lafarge in Syria.
 The inquiry followed reports by French journalist Dorothée Myriam Kellou, published by Le Monde and France 24, which uncovered deals Lafarge made with an array of armed groups, including the Islamic State of Iraq and the Levant terrorist group, in order to keep its cement plant in Syria operating.
-ISIL had captured the plant on 19 September 2014.
+ISIL captured the plant on 19 September 2014.
 In 2017 LafargeHolcim executives were investigated for these claims in the civil and criminal courts.

 Lafarge sought to have the claims dismissed, arguing that the payments were intended to allow Lafarge to continue commercial activities, not to support ISIS, and that the company and its executives could not be held accountable for actions undertaken by its Syrian subsidiary.
 Initially, the Paris Court of Appeals agreed with Lafarge.

 On 7 September 2021, the French Supreme Court confirmed charges of financing terrorism and endangering employees' lives.
 The Supreme Court (Cour de cassation) quashed the Court of Appeal ruling, determining that there was sufficient evidence, including minutes from Lafarge meetings, for the investigative judge to find Lafarge had "precise knowledge" of the nature of ISIS's activities.
-In the decision, the Supreme Court explained that "Crimes against humanity are the most serious of crimes because beyond the attack on the individual, which it transcends, it targets and denies humanity."
+In the decision, the Supreme Court explained that "crimes against humanity are the most serious of crimes because beyond the attack on the individual, which it transcends, it targets and denies humanity."
 It found that for a conviction on complicity in crimes against humanity, Lafarge did not need to be a part of ISIS but "It is sufficient that [the accused] has knowledge that the main perpetrators are committing or are about to commit such a crime against humanity and that by his aid or assistance, he facilitates the preparation or the commission thereof."
 The Court concluded that "the knowing payment of a sum of several million dollars to an organization whose object is only criminal is sufficient to characterize complicity by aiding and abetting."
 The Supreme Court referred the matter back to the Court of Appeal.